$L_0$ Isotonic Regression With Secondary Objectives: p Isotonic Regression on Linear Orders

+This can easily be computed in $\Theta(n\ell)$ time.
+An \ellp{1} isotonic regression is one with an optimal maxmin value in $A(n,\cdot)$ and it is straightforward to determine the regression.

-Suppose an \ellp{p} isotonic regression $f'$ is equal to $f$ on a maximum $f$-isotonic set $C = \{i_0 < \ldots < i_k\}$, for some $k \geq 0$.
+For \ellp{p}, $p>1$, if the isotonic regression is restricted to values in $\mathcal{L}$ the same approach as for $p=1$ can be used, but when regression values can arbitrary real numbers a more complex approach is needed.
+Suppose an \ellp{p} isotonic regression $f'$ is equal to $f$ on an $f$-isotonic set $C = \{i_0 < \ldots < i_k\}$ of maximum size, for some $k \geq 0$.
 For $0 \leq j < k$ consider the closed rectangle with lower left coordinate $(i_j, f(i_j))$ and upper right coordinate $(i_{j+1}, f(i_{j+1}))$.
 Except at these corners there cannot be any point $(x,f(x))$ in the rectangle for if there were then $C$ would not have maximum size since the point could be added to it.
 Thus if we have an optimal $f$-isotonic regression from 0 to $i$, and at $i$ the regression value is $f(i)$, then for the next index $j$, in increasing order, where the regression value is the same as $f(j)$ we need only consider those $j$ where $f(j) > f(i)$, and $f(j) < f(k)$ for all $i+1 \leq k < j$.
 To simplify notation, at a vertex $i$ the \textit{potential successors} is the unique sequence of vertices $i < m_1 < \ldots <m_k$ of maximum length where $f(m_1) > f(i)$ and $f(m_1) > f(m_2) > \ldots > f(m_k)$.
 See Figure~\ref{fig:successorgraph}.
-The \textit{$L_p$-error from $i$ to potential successor $j$} is the minimum $L_p$ distance from $f$ to $f'$ on $i \ldots j$, over all isotonic functions $f'$ where $f'(i)=f(i)$ and $f'(j)=f(j)$.
+When we refer to the $L_p$ error of a level set on $[i,j]$ we actually mean the sum of the $p^\mathrm{th}$ power of the pointwise regression errors using a constant function which minimizes the error among trimmed regression values permitted (if no trimming is used then it would be the $L_p$ mean).
 This observation immediately gives the algorithm in Figure~\ref{alg:linearreal}.

-To prove Theorem~\ref{thm:linearreal} we need to prove that the $L_p$ errors can be computed efficiently.
-We give the proof by considering different ways to compute these errors, where the details of the approach used depend on $p$.
-For $p=\infty$ the algorithm in Section~\ref{sec:inftylinear} is not based on Figure~\ref{alg:linearreal}.
-The proof of Theorem~\ref{thm:linearlabel} is quite different and given in the appendix.